reidjs/clever-tweets/README.md

 It's more important we define what does NOT belong here:

-*Tweets that are:*
+*These types of tweets are not encouraged in this repository*

-- Pop culture or recent news focused, has a very short expiration date.
+- Pop culture, politics, or recent news focused, has a very short expiration date.
 - Too simple, everyone has already come up with that joke or comment.
 - Retweets and tweets with multimedia (photos, videos, links).
 - Hot takes
 - Too reliant on knowing the background of the writer or the subject matter.
-- About recent politics/politicians
 - (Create a pull request to add new rules)

-*Are not allowed in this repository*
+*These types of tweets are not encouraged in this repository*

 ## Format